Evyatar26/PacWoman/README.md

 # PacWoman

 Steps:
-* Set up your development environment: Install Python and Pygame on your computer.

 * Create the game window: Use Pygame to create a game window with a background image.

 * Load the game assets: Load the Pac-Man, ghosts, and pellets images, and any sounds or music you want to include in your game.